Ultimate Guide to MagicBands at Walt Disney World

 MagicBand

-To use the MagicBand to enter a theme park or water park, or to take advantage of your FastPass+, touch the Mickey head on the band to the Mickey symbol you’ll find at the turnstile touch-points.
+To use the MagicBand to enter a theme park or water park or to take advantage of your Genie+ and Lightning Lane selections, touch the Mickey head on the band to the Mickey symbol you’ll find at the turnstile touchpoints.
 When the light on the Mickey head turns green, you can enter the park.
 Alternatively, Disney cast members may use a handheld scanner to read your MagicBand’s information, including admission tickets.

 Disney may also use a hand-held scanner to read your MagicBand’s information — including admission tickets.

-Similarly, when you wish to make a purchase using the MagicBand, you touch the Mickey to the device at the cash register, and then you enter your own Personal Identification Number (PIN) to complete the transaction.
+Similarly, when you wish to make a purchase using the MagicBand, you touch the Mickey to the device at the cash register and enter your Personal Identification Number (PIN) to complete the transaction.

-To use your MagicBand to enter your Disney Resort hotel room, touch the Mickey head on the band to the RFID reader located near your room door’s handle.
+To use your MagicBand to enter your Disney Resort hotel room, touch the Mickey head on the band to the RFID reader located near the handle of your room door.

 Who can use a MagicBand?